patie229/DBMS_03/README.md

 the *result* of a query?
 Under what condition is it always safe?

 > *Your answer:*
+>
+> The natural join (and equi-join) is: Commutative: R ⋈ S = S ⋈ R (the order of the operands does not affect the result).
+Associative: (R ⋈ S) ⋈ T = R ⋈ (S ⋈ T), provided that all joins are inner joins.Outer join.
+(A ⟕ B) ⋈ C ≠ A ⟕ (B ⋈ C) in general.
+The LEFT OUTER join produces NULL values ​​for unpaired rows in A, and the subsequent inner join can eliminate these synthetic rows.
+This is precisely the pitfall of question 4.1.
+Non-equijoin join conditions.
+With inequality conditions (R.x < S.y), associativity still holds, but the optimizer has far fewer usable index options.
+Presence of aggregation in the middle.
+A join followed by a GROUP BY produces a particular multiset; moving the join can change the cardinality.
+These properties form the basis of the query optimizer: it can choose the order that minimizes the size of the intermediate results, since the final result is mathematically identical.

 **Question B – NULL semantics:**
 `return_date` is `NULL` for an open loan. `NULL` in SQL does not mean zero or